Ccbirdy/AE2122WS/README.md

 ## :bulb: please notice:
-in 3_paper, there are 2 pdf file, <br> the one with (light) is a compressed version of the other one, for easier online preview
+in 3_paper, there are 2 pdf file, <br> the one with (light) is a compressed version of the other one, for easier/fast online preview